atlassian/react-beautiful-dnd/docs/guides/setup-problem-detection-and-error-recovery.md

 - Cancel any active drag.
 - Log a warning stating that the drag has been cancelled (non-production builds; will respect disabled logging)
 - Log the error
+- Call `event.preventDefault()` on the event.
+This marks the event as consumed.
+See [how we use DOM events](/docs/guides/how-we-use-dom-events.md).
+It will also prevent any 'uncaught error' warnings in your `console`.

 #### non-rbd error or runtime error